jaytaph/RateLimitBundle/README.md

 ### Doctrine cache

-If you want to use Doctrine cache as your storage engine, you will need to install `DoctrineCacheBundle`:
+If you want to use Doctrine cache as your storage engine, you might want to install `DoctrineCacheBundle`:

 * https://github.com/doctrine/DoctrineCacheBundle